GraphScope/portal/README.md

 ## License

-GraphScope Portal is licensed under the Apache License 2.0, an open-source software license encouraging modification, distribution, and commercial use while protecting contributors' rights.
+GraphScope Portal is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Please note that third-party dependencies may not have the same license as GraphScope Portal.